-Aussie starts week with gains - NewsBreak
+Aussie Starts Week With Gains - NewsBreak

 The Australian dollar has posted considerable gains on Monday.
 Currently, AUD/USD is trading at 0.7342, up 0.48% on the day.
 On Friday, US nonfarm payrolls underperformed for a second successive month.
 The September reading of 194 thousand was well off expectations of 500,000-plus, but the sky didn’t fall on the financial markets, and the reaction on the currency markets was muted.
-In fact, the Australian dollar was almost unchanged on Friday.
-One reason for the calm was that the unemployment rate fell to 4.8%, down sharply from 5.2% beforehand.
-In the minds of investors, the Fed taper is on, likely in December.
-That start date, which hasn’t been confirmed by the Fed, could be delayed, of course.
-If key economic data were to deteriorate significantly, that could cause Fed policymakers to hold off a taper until early next year.
-However, unless things really fall apart, the Fed should be good to go with a taper at the December meeting.www.marketpulse.com
+In fact, the Australian dollar was almost unchanged on Friday.www.investing.com

 Comments / 0